 The story of Medicine Park began in 1908, when it was founded as Oklahoma’s first resort town.
 The founder, John William Elmer Thomas, fell in love with every aspect of it, from the unique cobblestone deposits, to the mountains and plains that surrounded the town, to the wilderness beyond the horizon.
-He bought the land and began construction on what he called the “Medicine Park Summer Resort and Health Spa,” referring to the medicinal qualities of the nearby Medicine Creek that the Plains Indians had told him about.
+He bought the land and began construction on what he called the “Medicine Park Summer Resort and Health Spa,” referring to the medicinal qualities of the nearby Medicine Creek that the Plains Indians had told him about while visiting.

 You can’t really say if Medicine Park started making history or attracting it, but in either case, the town’s background reads like something out of a movie.
 What started out as a simple resort quickly became a vacation area for outlaws, miscreants and bootleggers (it was the roarin’ 20s, after all).
 But it wasn’t a lawless town like you may assume.
 At the same time, you’d find upstanding citizens and politicians strolling the streets, sharing the road with soldiers and people whose names would go down in history.
 This is a town that has been a getaway to President Roosevelt and Al Capone, Will Rogers, and Bonnie and Clyde, Jack Abernathy and Pretty Boy Floyd.